-When attaching an R216 SP Rotary Disc Header to an M1 Series Windrower that has been previously configured for a D1X Series Draper Header, ensure two shield mount plates (A) (MD #307045) are attached to the windrower and forming shield.
+To attach an R216 SP Rotary Disc Header to an M1 Series Windrower previously configured for a D1X Series Draper Header, ensure that two shield mount plates (A) (MD #307045) are attached to the windrower and the forming shield.

-Figure 4.204: Shield Mount Plates on Forming Shield
+Figure 4.209: Shield Mount Plates on Forming Shield

-2. Windrowers equipped with a hydraulic center-link without self-alignment: Remove pin (A) and raise center-link (B) until the hook is above the attachment pin on the header.
+- 1. Shut down the engine, and remove the key from the ignition. - Windrowers equipped with a hydraulic center-link without self-alignment: Remove pin (A) and raise center-link (B) until the hook is above the attachment pin on the header.
 Replace pin (A) to hold the center-link in place.